 What’s the most fun or creative part of your role?

 Before I went back to school to study design, I thought I would be a journalist.
 I love talking to people, and a new design project is a great excuse to talk to people.
-I love translating insights from conversations into a prototype.
+Translating insights from conversations into a prototype engages me.
 I always want to be involved in the research process of a design project.

 What are the biggest challenges you face in this role?

-What does a creative career in a bureaucracy look like?
+Figuring out what a creative career in a bureaucracy looks like.